-The surge of dopamine and norepinephrine produced by cocaine use creates a great rush of euphoria and increased energy.
-This surge of energy may increase reaction time temporarily as well as create an urge to talk.
+The surge of dopamine and norepinephrine produced by cocaine use creates a rush of euphoria and increased energy.
+This surge of energy may increase reaction time as well as create an urge to talk.
 Also, both male and female sex drive may be enhanced through cocaine use.

 How Cocaine Affects The Body

 The physical effects of cocaine use are due to norepinephrine release and the increase in adrenaline that this produces.
 This adrenaline rush affects many different body systems and can increase the risk of overdose or death.
 Being a stimulant, cocaine will speed up and amplify almost every system in the body.